Seoul Vibe: Is the South Korean Movie Inspired by a True Story or a Book?

 Image Credit: Song Kyungsub/Netflix

 Directed by Hyun-Sung Moon, Netflix’s ‘Seoul Vibe’ is a fast-paced South Korean heistaction film.
 The story takes place during the days leading up to the Seoul Olympics and revolves around a group of friends who call themselves Sanggye-dong Supreme Team.
 Dong-wook Is the leader of the group and a gifted driver.
-Woo-sam is a club DJ, whereas Bok-nam is the human navigator who knows the streets of Seoul like the back of his hand.
+Woo-sam is a club DJ, whereas Bok-nam is a human navigator who knows the streets of Seoul like the back of his hand.
 Yoon-hee is Dong-wook’s sister and the head of the city’s biggest motorcycle club.
 The fifth and final member of the group is Joon-gi, a prodigious mechanic.
 Facing arrests, the group agrees to infiltrate a VIP slush fund and gather evidence on their money laundering operation.

 No, ‘Seoul Vibe’ is not based on a true story, nor is it based on a book.
 However, it does have elements of truth in it.
 Hyun-Sung Moon made the film out of a script written by Sua Shin.
 According to Moon, the importance of the 1980s in South Korean history made it the perfect choice to serve as the setting for the film.
 “As you probably all know, the 1980s and 1988, in particular, were the most turbulent times in modern Korean history, the director stated during a 2022 press conference.
 So there were a lot of lights and shadows at the same time.
 Against this backdrop, I wanted to take on the concept of hip-hop music.
 And if I use hip-hop music in these times of the 1980s, I think there could be an entertaining movie.
 So that’s where I started from.”